speedbird620/Yet-another-simulator-chair/README.md

 # Yet another simulator chair

+## Abstract

+This is an open source simulator project where an IKEA chair has been modified to a dual control joystick.
+The main purpose is to offer a possibility to train students in for example Condor flight simulatior from the initial flights to the art thermalling and cross country.
+All in DIY-style for the reasonable handy individual.

 ## Background

 This project is sprung from the disappointment of using a joystick bought from an electronics store for 120€.
 Being a glider pilot for the last +30 years I do become annoyed when I can´t catch the thermals properly in the Condor gliding simulator.
 Or at least I blamed the joystick.